serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Remediation

 There's a few things to keep in mind.
-If you're using a PR automation solution like Atlantis you can also apply some of this by modifying the default Atlantis workflows.
+If you're using Atlantis you can also apply some of this by modifying the default Atlantis workflows.

 ### `-plugin-dir`